2

 Surcharge:

-• At the rate of 2% of such income tax, on condition that the total income go beyond Rs.
+• At the rate of 2% of such income tax, on condition that the total income goes beyond Rs.
 1 crore.

 • At the rate of 5% of such income tax, on condition that the total income exceeds Rs.
 10 crores.

-Education Cess: it is 3% of the total of Income Tax and Surcharge.
+Education Cess: it is 3% of the total Income Tax and Surcharge.

 Marginal Relief: When an assessee’s taxable income surpasses Rs.
-1 crore, he is accountable to pay Surcharge at agreed rates mentioned above on Income Tax payable by him.
-However, the amount of Income Tax and Surcharge shall not rise the amount of income tax payable on a taxable income of Rs.
-1 crore by further than the amount of increase in taxable income.
+1 crore, he is accountable for paying Surcharge at the agreed rates mentioned above on his income tax.
+However, the Income Tax and Surcharge amount shall not raise the income tax payable on a taxable income of Rs.
+1 crore by further than the increase in taxable income.

 Narendra Modi-led BJP government may offer sops to taxpayers

-Imagine if the basic tax exemption is elevated up to Rs 3 lakh (additional Rs 50,000 exemption for women and senior citizens), interest on bank deposits is made tax free and there is no tax on pension if you are over 60.
+Imagine if the basic tax exemption is elevated up to Rs 3 lakh (additional Rs 50,000 exemption for women and senior citizens), interest on bank deposits is tax-free, and there is no tax on pension if you are over 60.
 The BJP had promised all this and more in its 2009 proposal.

-Experts have faith that the tax outgo of lower and middle income earners may be reduced this year.
-Given the current economic state of affairs, there is not really much scope for the government to cut taxes.
-But the public is spinning under high inflation and some respite might be on cards for lower and middle income groups.
+Experts believe that the tax outgo of lower and middle-income earners may be reduced this year.
+Given the current economic state of affairs, there is little scope for the government to cut taxes.
+But the public is spinning under the high inflation, and some respite might be on the cards for lower and middle-income groups.

-Taxpayers can expect spreading of tax slabs, justification of certain exemption limits and levitating the deduction limit under Section 80C.
+Taxpayers can expect the spreading of tax slabs, justification of certain exemption limits, and levitating the deduction limit under Section 80C.
 The additional Rs 1 lakh investment can be specifically reserved for infrastructure bonds and retirement products.

 The big challenge before the Narendra Modi government would be to get hitched to these expectations with the reality of the loss in tax collections.
-Though direct tax collections outdid the revised target of Rs 6, 41,835 crore during tax slabs of 2018-19, they were still about Rs 23,000 crore below the original target.
-If the government wants to amend taxes or improve deductions this year, it will have to balance the inevitable tax by increasing collections and ensuring stricter compliance.
+Though direct tax collections outdid the revised target of Rs 6,41,835 crores during tax slabs of 2018-19, they were still about Rs 23,000 crore below the original target.
+If the government wants to amend taxes or improve deductions this year, it must balance the inevitable tax by increasing collections and ensuring stricter compliance.

-For taxpayers, this means greater examination of their income.
-The CBDT has already broadcasted a warning by putting salary slips under the scanner.
+For taxpayers, this means a greater examination of their income.
+The CBDT has already warned by putting salary slips under the scanner.
 In October 2018, salaried taxpayers who sought tax exemption for HRA of more than Rs 8,333 a month were asked to mention the PAN of their landlord.
-The new tax slabs forms notified last month seek a break-up of the exempted income received and capital gains earned by an individual.
+The new tax slabs forms were notified last month to seek a breakup of the exempted income received and capital gains earned by an individual.

 Generously, most tax experts don’t think the government will broaden the service tax net or increase the rate.
 There is no scope for further growing the tax burden on services as they are already besieged with a high tax burden and the impact of the economic slowdown.
 Others point out that broadening the service tax or increasing its rate will have a tumbling effect on inflation.
 Any rise in indirect taxes will hit the rich and poor with equal force.

-Tax professionals are also expectant that some of the out-of-date and unfair tax laws will be thrown out.
-Self-employed professionals should also be able to title HRA exemption like salaried taxpayers.
-Right now the exemption is stopped at Rs 2,000 per month.
+Tax professionals are also expected that some out-of-date and unfair tax laws will be thrown out.
+Self-employed professionals should also be able to title HRA exemptions like salaried taxpayers.
+Right now, the exemption is stopped at Rs 2,000 per month.
 Tax laws should not be changed often because it creates confusion without adding any noteworthy benefit.

-The Direct Taxes Code introduced in 2013 and then revised in 2014 could not see light of day because the UPA constituents had differing views on the offers.
-The huge majority with which the NDA has come to supremacy and the fact that BJP alone has crossed the 272-mark specifies that the new government will not face such problems.
+The Direct Taxes Code introduced in 2013 and revised in 2014 could not see the light of day because the UPA constituents had differing views on the offers.
+The huge majority with which the NDA has come to supremacy and that BJP alone has crossed the 272-mark specifies that the new government will not face such problems.

 The concerns of Prime Minister Narendra Modi would be very diverse now.
 So, the Goods and Services Tax, which he had opposed as chief minister of Gujarat, might soon come into force.